 For 2019, that maximum contribution could be $38,000 or $19,000 plus the sum of all the money you didn’t put in but could have in previous years, whichever is less.
 (The latter choice is available only if you’re not using catch-up contributions for being age 50 or over.)

 The formula sounds a bit convoluted – and it can be that way on the administrative end as well.
 That’s why plan administrators sometimes choose not to offer it as a catch-up option.

 “It requires information to calculate that the employers may not always have available to them.
 If an employee wants to participate in catch-up, they have to provide the payroll records that show they did not contribute the full amount they could have for past years,” Durand says.

 State and local government employers rarely provide matches to employees.
-Unlike with 401(k) and 403(b) plans in which the $18,000 limit applies only to employee deferrals, if a government employer does make a contribution to a 457(b) plan, it counts toward the total allowable limit for the year.
+With 401(k) and 403(b) plans, the annual contribution limit applies only to employee deferrals, not any money “matched” by the employer.
+However, if a government employer does make a contribution to a 457(b) plan, it counts toward the total allowable limit for the year.

-For instance, if a local government employer contributes $1,000 in 2017, the employee may only contribute $17,000.
+For instance, if a local government employer contributes $1,000 in 2019, the employee may contribute only $18,000.
 However, a government employer could theoretically kick in the entire yearly limit if it wants.

-Since most government employees have a pension, a defined contribution plan such as a 457(b) is considered a supplemental savings plan, which is why an employer match is uncommon.
+Since most government employees already have a pension, a defined contribution plan such as a 457(b) is considered a supplemental savings plan, and so an employer match is uncommon.